qunicorn/qunicorn-core/docs/tutorials/getting_started.rst

 For a list of all dependencies with their license open http://localhost:5005/licenses.
 The Port for qunicorn_core is set to 5005 to not interfere with other flask default apps.
-Settings can be changed in the .flaskenv.
+Settings can be changed in the `.flaskenv`.

 The API:
 **********************